Fantastic Fall Festivals

-From fabulous fall festivals and events to foliage and frightening fun, Bucks County, PA has everything you need to enjoy the changing colors of one of the most picturesque times of year in the countryside.
-Ideally located 75 miles south of New York City and 25 miles outside of Philadelphia, Bucks County is the perfect destination for a weekend excursion this autumn.
+From fabulous fall festivals and events to foliage and frightening fun, Bucks County has everything you need to enjoy the changing colors of one of the most picturesque times of year in the countryside.

 Here are some of the top festivals and events taking place throughout Bucks County this fall.
 For even more activities, check out our Events Calendar.